lbaierreinio/macmul/README.md

 ### probabilities.py
 This experiment analyzes the average runtime of MLPs protected by different probability schedules, given a fixed number of chunks (1 per layer).
 The results of these experiments will be saved as probabilities_{model_name}.txdt

+## Additional Notes
+* When I import Apache TVM, the terminal displays the following error message: 'Error: Using lLVM ...'.
+This is expected and does not interfere with the results of the experiments or program.
+* During the security.py experiment, you may periodically see the following error messages in the console: RuntimeWarning: Overflow encountered in multiply.
+Again, this is fine and does not interfere with the results of the experiments.
+It is simply a byproduct of the bit-flips.